 [z] = subslot number.
 This element and the period that follows it appear only if there is a subslot, for example, the SBA number of a Genius device.
-This value is set to 0 for a PACSystems RX7i Ethernet daughterboard.
+For an Ethernet daughterboard, set this value to 0.

 g = segment number or number of the reference address node.
-Set to 0 for the first reference address node on the Terminals tab, to 1 for the second reference node, and so on.
+Set to 0 for the first reference address node on the Terminals tab, 1 for the second reference node, and so on.